 (RELIGION and PHILOSOPHY in ANCIENT CHINA – continued)

-Despite the conflicts, diffusions took place between Buddhism and Taoism.
-While Buddhism was offering nirvana or eternal happiness in a western paradise, Taoism began promising the achievement of immortality through magic potions.
+There were diffusions between Taoism and Buddhism.
 Some Taoists created Buddhist-like monasteries, and some adopted Buddhism's burning of incense.
 Buddhism and Taoism acquired common communal festivals.
 Local Taoist saints blended with Buddhist saints.
 Books by Taoists revealed a Buddhist influence, such as dialogues between a teacher and his disciples, not known in China before Buddhism's arrival.

 Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.